 BIPAS is an interdisciplinary study abroad program taught in English introducing you to Indonesian language and culture, international business, marketing, tourism, law and environmental management.
 You’ll also learn about modern Indonesia, gain insight into South-East Asia and discover fascinating Balinese traditions.

-Who is this program for?
+Who is the program for?

+You can pick 4 – 7 courses per semester.
+The course Indonesian Language is included in this and is mandatory for everyone.
 You can choose both Bachelor’s and Master’s level courses regardless of whether you are a Bachelor’s or Master’s level student.

-Indonesian Language BIP1015-6EL (6ECTS) Syllabus or Indonesian Language BIP1015-3EL (3ECTS) Syllabus* or Intermediate Indonesian BIP1015-6IN (6 ECTS) Syllabus**
+- Indonesian Language BIP1015-6EL (6ECTS) (Syllabus) or Indonesian Language BIP1015-3EL (3ECTS) (Syllabus)*

 * The Indonesian Language course is offered at two different scopes: 6 ECTS and 3 ECTS.
 The 6 ECTS course has two classes per week and the 3 ECTS course one class per week.